 Mild hyponatremia can be treated by restricting fluid intake to less than 1 quart (about 1 liter) per day.
-If a diuretic or other drug is the cause, the dose is reduced or the drug is stopped.
+If a diuretic or other medication is the cause, the dose is reduced or the medication is stopped.
 If the cause is a disorder, it is treated.

 Occasionally, people are given a sodium solution intravenously, a diuretic to increase excretion of fluid, or both, usually slowly, over several days.
 These treatments can correct the sodium level.

 Severe hyponatremia is an emergency.
 To treat it, doctors slowly increase the level of sodium in the blood with intravenous fluids and sometimes with a diuretic.
-Newer drugs, called vaptans, are sometimes needed.
+Medications called vaptans, which block vasopressin receptors and prevent the kidneys from responding tovasopressin, are sometimes needed.
 Increasing the sodium level too rapidly can result in severe and often permanent brain damage.